benjaminheng/knowledge-base/content/travel-contingencies.md

 category: travel
 ---

 This page contains my various contingency plans when travelling abroad.
-The plans may be tweaked based on my threat model for different destinations.
+It's intended to act as a sort of runbook.
+The plans are tweaked based on my threat model for different destinations.

 ## General tips